ES7/LangChain-for-LLMs/README.md

 **`3.
 Chains.ipynb` :-** In this notebook we will see what are chains and its types and how to use it.

 **`4.
 QnA.ipynb` :-** In this notebook we will pass a document and ask questions to the langauge model via Chains, we will also see some methods to perform this task.

+**`5.
+Evaluation.ipynb` :-** In this notebook we will see how can we evaluate our code using LangChain.